 MacDowell encourages applications from artists representing the widest possible range of perspectives and demographics.
 Emerging and established artists may apply in the following disciplines: architecture, film/video arts, interdisciplinary arts, literature, music composition, theatre, and visual arts.
 Applicants who are enrolled in undergraduate or graduate degree programs as of the date of application are ineligible for a residency and therefore cannot apply.
 Doctoral candidates who have finished all coursework may apply.

 There are no residency fees.
+A nonrefundable processing fee of $30 U.S. is required with each application.
+Any applicant who may experience difficulty in paying the fee is encouraged to contact the admissions department.
 Artists are responsible for the cost of travel to and from the Colony.
 We are pleased to offer stipends to artists in all artistic disciplines so that they may take advantage of a residency at the Colony.
 Funding is also available to help reimburse artists for costs associated with travel, including shipping of materials.
 Financial aid forms are available upon acceptance and aid is awarded based on need.
 Visit the Financial Assistance page for more details.

 There is no special application process for Named Fellowships; all artists accepted for residencies are considered for these designations.